AbdullahSalihOner/e-commerce-expert-backend/README.md

 - **WishList**: Allows users to store products for future purchase consideration.

 This structure establishes a strong foundation for managing the e-commerce application's core data and relationships.

+## Step 4: Created Repository Layer

+In this step, we defined the repository interfaces for all entities, which will handle database operations.

+### What we did:
+1. Created repository interfaces for all entities, including:
+   - `UserRepository`: To manage users by roles and email.
+   - `AboutRepository`: To manage seller information.
+   - `ProductRepository`: To fetch products by category, seller, or name.
+   - `CategoryRepository`: To find categories by name.
+   - `OrderRepository`: To manage orders by buyer, status, or date range.
+   - `CartRepository`: To manage carts by buyer.
+   - `PaymentRepository`: To fetch payments by order.
+   - `ReviewRepository`: To manage reviews by product or buyer.
+   - `ShipmentRepository`: To track shipments by courier or status.
+   - `CouponRepository`: To find coupons by code or product.
+   - `AddressRepository`: To manage user addresses.
+   - `WishListRepository`: To manage wish lists by user.

+### Used Structures, Annotations, and Libraries:
+1. **`@Repository` Annotation**:
+   - Marks the class as a data access component.
+   - Enables Spring to recognize it as a Bean and integrate it into the exception handling mechanism.

+2. **`JpaRepository` Interface**:
+   - Extends Spring Data JPA’s repository framework to provide CRUD operations.
+   - Used to automatically handle common database operations without writing SQL queries.

+3. **Custom Query Methods**:
+   - Query methods are derived from method names like `findByEmail` and `findByCategoryId` to perform specific searches.
+   - Simplifies querying by avoiding manual SQL writing.

+4. **Optional**:
+   - Provides a safe way to handle potentially null values, preventing `NullPointerException`.

+5. **List**:
+   - Returns multiple records from the database and stores them in a list.

+### Benefits:
+- **JpaRepository**: Extending `JpaRepository` enables basic CRUD operations for each entity without the need to write any implementation code.
+- **Custom Query Methods**: Additional methods for finding entities by specific attributes (e.g., `findByEmail`, `findByCategoryId`) enhance the flexibility of data access.